 5.7.3 EPS unicast bearer considerations for MCPTT

 For an MCPTT call session request, resources shall be requested utilising interaction with dynamic PCC.
 The MCPTT system shall request resources over Rx to a PCRF.
-The dedicated bearer for voice and MCPTT-4 reference point messaging shall utilise the QCI value of 65 (as specified in 3GPP TS 23.203 [4]).
+The dedicated bearer for voice shall utilise the QCI value of 65 (as specified in 3GPP TS 23.203 [4]) and the bearer for MCPTT-4 reference point messaging shall utilise the QCI value of 65 or the QCI value of 69 (as specified in 3GPP TS 23.203 [4]).
 The request of resources over Rx shall include an application identifier for MCPTT in order for the PCRF to evaluate the correct QCI.

 The UE is required to support at minimum one UM bearer which is used for MCPTT voice (see annex A in 3GPP TS 36.331 [12]).